top of page

 Why We Exist

-Legacies is the only U.S. based educational and advocacy organization dedicated to increasing awareness about the American Secret War in Laos and U.S. involvement in Southeast Asia.
-Our primary objective is to secure funding for the removal of unexploded ordnance (UXO) in Laos, Cambodia, and Vietnam, while also advocating for survivor assistance and mine risk education.
+Legacies of War is the only U.S. based educational and advocacy organization dedicated to increasing awareness about the American Secret War in Laos and U.S. wars in Southeast Asia.
+Our primary objective is to secure U.S. funding for the removal of unexploded ordnance (UXO) in Laos, Cambodia, and Vietnam, while also advocating for survivor assistance and mine risk education.

 B0005847 (1).jpg